Versión en español aquí.

 In a separate indictment from a Grand Jury in the jurisdiction of the Southern District of Florida, issued just a week before his extradition to the U.S., Alex Saab is listed –without being formally charged– as «co-conspirator 1» with Alvaro Pulido and others.
 The defendants are charged with conspiracy to commit money laundering and laundering of monetary instruments totaling approximately US$180 million to/from and through a location outside the U.S., from July 2015 through at least 2020 (mainly, between the years 2016 and 2019).
 These funds allegedly stemmed from crimes against Venezuela, specifically, from corruption schemes in the Venezuelan state’s indirect food subsidy sector, from which those involved allegedly received nearly US$1.6 billion from the state, a value subject to forfeiture in the event of a conviction (18 USC §982(a)(1)), according to the indictment.

 As for the manner and means of the conspirators in the Food for Venezuela case, the indictment points to a Mexican offshoot of the case.
-Those involved are deemed to have «used numerous companies, which they controlled, to enter into contracts with the Venezuelan government to manufacture and export boxes of food from Mexico… to import the boxes… and distribute them within Venezuela, to receive money pursuant to the contracts awarded by the Venezuelan government, to make bribe payments to the Venezuelan government officials… [and] distribute the proceeds of the corruptly obtained contracts…».
+Those involved are deemed to have «used numerous companies, which they controlled, to enter into contracts with the Venezuelan government to manufacture and export boxes of food from Mexico… to import the boxes… and distribute them within Venezuela, to receive money pursuant to the contracts awarded by the Venezuelan government, to make bribe payments to the Venezuelan government officials, including those officials in charge of awarding the contracts… distribute the proceeds of the corruptly obtained contracts… and to conceal the nature and purpose of the proceeds of the illegal bribery scheme».

 It should be noted that Alex Saab’s status as an unindicted co-conspirator in the Food for Venezuela case raises complex questions about the prosecution’s tactics.
 Beyond reasons that could be related to Alex Saab’s extradition process and evidentiary reasons regarding the sentencing in the Housing case (see below), they could respond to a litigation tactic specific to the case.
 According to Department of Justice guidelines (JM Guideline 9-11.130), the practice of naming «unindicted co-conspirators» is exceptionally permitted where there is «some significant justification».
 It’s possible objectives in the present case cannot be delved into as such an assessment would be purely speculative, for lack of substantive information due to confidentiality (per JM Guideline 9-27.760) and other sufficiently strong indicia.
 In any event, the prosecution’s objective will likely be revealed in the course of the trial.